This Thai Peanut Superfood Slaw recipe is so over-the-top good, that one the readers in our community commented:

 The reason I chose peanut butter today because it’s so (SO!) important to vary the foods we eat so our immune systems don’t become intolerant to certain foods.
 With the popularity of almond butter, almond milk, almond flour, and all other things almond in the past few years, I thought a break from almonds might some people good.
 It’s not that I don’t love almonds, I just needed some variety this week.
 (And, if you haven’t been on the almond bandwagon and want to use almond butter here, then please do.)

 Cabbage is one of the most over-looked nutrient-dense superfood superstars in the produce section.
 It’s PACKED with vitamins, minerals, antioxidants & fiber, and when prepared correctly is really a fantastic texture.

-The bright rainbow of veggies here cover the spectrum of health to deliver a huge dose of antioxidants and good stuff your body craves.
+The bright rainbow of veggies in Thai Peanut Superfood Slaw covers the spectrum of health to deliver a huge dose of antioxidants and good stuff your body craves.
 And don’t forget the cilantro.
 Cilantro is a powerful chelator, meaning it grabs onto heavy metals in your digestive system and pulls them right out (a good thing, trust me.)

 I eat this salad plain as a light lunch; you can easily add hemp seeds, edamame, or organic chicken for protein.

 This Thai Peanut Superfood Slaw is a long-time reader favorite.
 It’s bursting with flavor and packed with nutrition.
 Use it as a light lunch, a side dish, or add your favorite protein of choice to turn it into a meal.
 We like it with shredded chicken and/or shelled edamame.
 If you love it, please leave a star rating in the comments below to help other readers in our community.

 For the slaw: